 Mr. Deputy-Speaker: I said that it is contrary to the rules and a suggestion was made that I should suspend the rules.
 That is done in extraordinary cases.
-First of all if that rule is to be walved, so as not to stand in the way of the other motions which are already on the other motions which are already on the other motions as to be taken in writing.
-The reason is this laken in writing.
-The reason is this laken in writing.
-The reason is this laken in writing the reason is this laken in writing.
-The reason is this laken in writing the reason is this laken in writing.
-So, without the consent of the immembers affected, the rule can never be waived.
+First of all if that rule is to be walved, so as not to stand in the way of the other motions which are already on the order raper, the consent of every one of finder may have a be taken in writing.
+The reason is this.
+Now if the other Bulls are also introduced the priority of Bills which had already been introduced and brought up for consideration will be disturbed.
+So, without the consent of the Members affected, the rule can never be walved.

-Further, if the business before the House consists only of one or two motions for consideration, and a number of other Bills are pending, then leave may be granted for their introductions because there is a chance of the other business collapsing.
+Further, if the business before the House consists only of one or two motions for consideration, and a number of other Bills are pending, then leave may be granted for their introduction, bocause there is a chance of the other business collapsing.
 There are already sixteen motions for consideration on the Order Paper.
 What is the good of adding to that number?